pwright/skupper-example-yaml/README.md

   name: skupper-site
 data:
   name: west
-  console: "true"
-  flow-collector: "true"
 ~~~

 #### Resources in East

 Like the one for West, here is the Skupper site definition for
 the East.
-It includes the `ingress: "false"` setting since no
+It includes the `ingress: none` setting since no
 ingress is required at this site for the Hello World example.

 [site.yaml](east/site.yaml):